intermine/im-docs/docs/system-requirements/hardware/index.rst

 modENCODE - identical machines
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 For modENCODE we actually have two identical servers that switch roles with each release.
 With higher data volumes and more frequent releases this makes more sense as we avoid dumping and reloading.
+Unlike FlyMine, modMine's database and webapp live on the same server.

 Database sizes/ disk space
 ~~~~~~~~~~~~~~~~~~~~~~~~~~